Board Member Spotlight

 Gather with fellow Tigers to honor Clemson’s fallen heroes who are interred at Arlington National Cemetery.
 We will gather as a whole group for opening remarks then break into small groups to visit 4-5 grave sites.
 The group will gather again for closing remarks and a Roll Call performed by Clemson Cadets in the Amphitheater.

-The visiting of the gravesites part of the event is free to Club members.
-An optional reception will be held from 11:00am – 1:00pm at the Military Women’s Museum at the entrance to Arlington Cemetery.
-Food and beverages will be served.
+There will be a reception from 11:00am – 1:00pm with light food and beverages at the Military Women’s Museum at the entrance to Arlington Cemetery.

-Early bird pricing for the reception is $20 for Club members, $30 for non members until Feb 1.
-After Feb 1, member pricing is $25, non member is $40.
-Club members may purchase one additional ticket at member pricing.
+Member pricing for the reception is $25 and non-member pricing is $40.
+Club members may purchase up to 1 additional ticket a member pricing.